API Key Integration Guide

 Rate Limit Response

-When a request is rate-limited, the API returns HTTP 429 (Too Many Requests).
-The response body includes the current rate limit status:
+When a request is rate-limited, the API returns HTTP 429 (Too Many Requests) with Retry-After and X-RateLimit-* headers.
+The response body also includes:

 {